The Marshall Mathers LP: Reactions from other artists

 Protests against the album's content reached a climax when it was nominated for four Grammy Awards in 2001 including Album of the Year.
 At the ceremony, Eminem performed "Stan" in a duet with openly gay artist Elton John playing piano and singing the chorus.
 This performance was a direct response to claims by GLAAD and others who claimed his lyrics were homophobic, with Eminem stating, "Of course I'd heard of Elton John, but I didn't know he was gay.
 I didn't know anything about his personal life.
 I didn't really care, but being that he was gay and he had my back, I think it made a statement in itself saying that he understood where I was coming from."
 GLAAD did not change its position, however, and spoke out against Elton John's decision.
 Despite significant protests and debate, The Marshall Mathers LP went on to win Best Rap Album.

+In a 2001 interview with Spin magazine, Johnny Cash defended Eminem against accusations that the album encouraged violence, pointing out that the most popular song of the 19th century was the violent folk song "Jesse James".
+Cash added that nobody had re-enacted the murder portrayed in his own "Folsom Prison Blues".

 Singer Christina Aguilera was upset about the lyric, "Christina Aguilera better switch me chairs so I can sit next to Carson Daly and Fred Durst / and hear 'em argue over who she gave head to first" from "The Real Slim Shady", calling the rapper's claim "disgusting, offensive and, above all, not true".
 Eminem included this line after becoming angry with the singer for informing the public during an MTV special without his consent about the rapper's secret marriage to Kim Mathers.
 However, the two later settled their differences after hugging backstage at the 2002 MTV Video Music Awards, with the singer appearing at the premiere of 8 Mile months later.

-In 2002, French jazz pianist Jacques Loussier filed a $10 million lawsuit against Eminem, claiming the beat for "Kill You" was stolen from his song "Pulsion".
+In 2002, French jazz pianist Jacques Loussier filed a $10 million lawsuit against Eminem that was later settled out of court.
+The lawsuit claimed the beat for "Kill You" was stolen from his song "Pulsion".